 In an interview with Smith + Crown, Brock Pierce highlighted several issues with the predominant models of token sales.

-- Many token sales have a one-and-done approach to raising money: give us $5 million and we’ll build the entire product.
+- Many token sales have a one-and-done approach to raising money: give us $5 million and we will build the entire product.
 In contrast, the early stage venture financing industry has developed a milestone-based approach in which companies can seek outside funding in multiple rounds.
 Meeting goals will increase a company’s valuation, its ability to attract capital, and improves the terms under which it can issue shares.
 This helps mitigate execution risk that is almost impossible to factor out of investment decisions: can this particular team deliver a working product?

 - Companies are trying to raise too much money too early.
 Venture capital firms invest in teams–people they feel confident will deliver a working product, even if the business plan or marketing strategies end up changing.
 They would not invest in a white paper unless a team has an impeccable track record.
 A better approach for early-stage firms is instead to ask for a small amount of funds to build a working prototype, then ladder that success into another token sale.
 Santiment had and Sikoba is now taking a similar approach.
-(Brock did not cite these projects specifically)
+(Brock did not cite these projects specifically.)

 - Current terms are not always favorable to investors.
-For example, projects don’t have a fiduciary duty to token holders in the way they would to shareholders.
+For example, projects do not have a fiduciary duty to token holders in the way they would to shareholders.
 If those two would ever co-exist on a single project, existing legal structures would better shield shareholders.
 Trying to issue a sale under existing regulations is one way to address this: the token is a security and enjoys the legal protections a security is entitled to.
 While this does limit token sales to accredited investors in the US, it is a step in the right direction and paves the way for applications of emerging and potential crowdfunding laws that could make the sale of registration-exempt securities open to anyone.

 - Existing token sales have a “regulatory overhang” that is stifling investment.
 This refers to the long-term liability generated by having sale events that could be illegal.
 The risk associated with this makes traditional investors–who otherwise see potential in a technology or a team–wary of committing other people’s money.